- Ancient Tree Inventory

 Any photocopying of maps in the Local Studies Library must comply with the Copyright, Design and Patents Act 1988.
 Please see our photocopying facilities page for details of what you are permitted to copy.

-Libraries are not able to supply copy plans for this purpose.
-Here are some guidance notes to help you source Location Plans (PDF, 70KB).
+- Location Plans for Planning Applications - Libraries are not able to supply copy plans for this purpose but here are some guidance notes to help you source Location Plans (PDF, 70KB)

 Books about local maps available in the Local Studies Library